 Motion of the Air

-aircraft through the air, so drag depends on the
+rocket through the air, so lift and drag depend on the

 velocity of the air.

-Like lift, drag actually varies with the square of the
+Lift and drag actually vary with the square of the

 between the object and the air.
 The